Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Abstract

 \section{Abstract}

 The electronic ground state of a three-dimensional (3D) band insulator with time-reversal ($\Theta$) symmetry or time-reversal times a discrete translation ($\Theta T_{1/2}$) symmetry is classified by a $\mathbb{Z}_{2}$-valued topological invariant and characterized by quantized magnetoelectric response.
-Here we demonstrate by explicit calculation in model $\mathbb{Z}_{2}$ topological insulator thin-films that whereas the magnetoelectric response is localized at the surface in the $\Theta$ symmetry (non-magnetic) case, it is non-universally partitioned between surface and interior contributions in the $\Theta T_{1/2}$ (anti-ferromagnetic) case, while remaining quantized.
+Here we demonstrate by explicit calculation in model $\mathbb{Z}_{2}$ topological insulator thin-films that whereas the magnetoelectric response is localized at the surface in the $\Theta$ symmetry (nonmagnetic) case, it is nonuniversally partitioned between surface and interior contributions in the $\Theta T_{1/2}$ (antiferromagnetic) case, while remaining quantized.
 Within our model the magnetic field induced polarization arises entirely from an anomalous ${\cal N}=0$ Landau level subspace within which the projected Hamiltonian is a generalized Su-Schrieffer-Heeger model whose topological properties are consistent with those of the starting 3D model.
+We identify a new connection between the ground-state geometry of that 3D model and surface-interior partitioning in thin films.